 - To prepare these melt- in-the-mouth kourabiedes (Greek Almond Christmas Cookies), start by assembling all the necessary equipment and ingredients.
 Measure the ingredients and place them in bowls.
 Set aside until needed in the recipe.

 - The secret ingredient of this recipe is the toasted almond.
 Place almonds on a baking sheet and bake/toast them for 10 minutes at 160C or 320F.
-Once they are toasted, set them aside to cool down.
-Once they reach room temperature, chop them into large chunks.
+Once they are toasted, set them aside to cool.
+Once they reach room temperature, chop them into large chunks or grind them finer depending on your preference.
 You can use a mortar and pestle or give them a quick blast in a food processor.

 - In a stand mixer bowl add butter, icing sugar, vanilla and beatuntil the mixture becomes fluffy and white.
 This will take approximately 20 minutes.

 - At this point, preheat the oven to 180c or 356F.

 - Continue by adding the toasted almonds, baking powder and flour in small batches.
 Knead lightly.Shape the dough into round balls of approximate 30g weight.